rubensworks/article-ldtraversal-security-short/content/threats.md

 **Mitigation**

-This threat should be tackled on different fronts, and primarily requires secure and correct software implementations.
+This threat should be tackled on different fronts, and primarily requires secure and well-tested software implementations.
 First, it is important that authentication-enabled **query engines do not leak sessions across different domains**.
 Second, **traversal should only be allowed using the HTTP GET method**.
 This may not always be straightforward,